Tuapaka Farm , Pāmu Tuapeka

 Soil tests are undertaken biennially on pre-determined transect lines.

-Fertiliser applications are then planned in conjunction with the Fertiliser rep using Overseer with the objective of achieving economic optimum applications.
+Fertiliser applications are then planned in conjunction with the Fertiliser rep using Overseer with objective of achieving economic optimum applications.

 Flat unit